next-boost/hybrid-disk-cache/README.md

 - 100% test coverage
 - Pure Typescript
 - Used in production with 300K keys

-Searching for the index will always use SQLite3's index.
+- SQLite3's indices will always be used when searching for a key. (which is FAST)

 This hybrid idea is inspired by [`python-diskcache`](https://github.com/grantjenks/python-diskcache).
 We used it in our Python production stack, and it works just as great as what we'd expected.